Ikpeazu issues proclamation for inauguration of 7th Abia Assembly - Vanguard News

 By Anayo Okoli

-Meanwhile, Governor Okezie Ikpeazu has issued a proclamation for the inauguration of the 7th Abia House of Assembly in line with the powers vested in him by the Constitution.
+Meanwhile, Governor Okezie Ikpeazu has issued a proclamation for the inauguration of the 7th Abia House of Assembly in line with the powers vested on him by the Constitution.

 A statement by the Governor’s new Press Secretary, Onyebuchi Ememanka said with the proclamation, the 7th Abia House can hold its first session.